Our knowledge of orthopaedics. Your best health.

 If you have certain health risks, a more extensive evaluation may be necessary before your surgery.
 Be sure to inform your orthopaedic surgeon of any medications or supplements that you take.
 You may need to stop taking some of these prior to surgery.

-If you are generally healthy, your arthroscopy will most likely be performed as an outpatient.
-This means you will not need to stay overnight at the hospital.
+If you are generally healthy, your arthroscopy will most likely be performed as an outpatient procedure, meaning you will not need to stay overnight at the hospital.
+However, there are some procedures that have better results when patients stay in the hospital afterward for close monitoring, physical or occupational therapy, and/or pain control.
+Your surgeon will discuss a hospital stay with you if necessary.

 Anesthesia